izukune/izukune/README.md

 Hello.
 My name is IZU.<br />
 I am working part-time as an AI engineer in an AI venture.
 I'm doing research and development on natural language processing and artificial intelligence for 3d data like CAD.

-I'm also working as a freelancer on web development projects.
+I'm also working as a freelance on web development projects.

 In graduate school, I am doing research on character AI.